tianjialiu/HMS-Smoke/README.md

 We used random forest classification to assign densities (light, medium, or heavy) to polygons with unspecified densities from 2005-2010.
 This procedure is described in [Liu et al. (in press, IJWF)](https://doi.org/10.31223/X51963).
 Note that the code has recently been updated to use `sf` instead of `rgdal`, and additional processing has been done to fix more bad geometries.
 The code workflow uses EE to generate some input data for the random forest model (`HMS_Stack.js`,`HMS_AOD.js`).
 The rest of the workflow is in R with `RFmodel_prepare.R` to output a CSV table of data for all HMS polygons from 2005-2022, `RFmodel_withAOD.R` and `RFmodel_withoutAOD.R` to run the random forest classification models, `RFmodel_export.R` to output another CSV table now with the gap-filled densities, and finally `HMS_gapfill_shp.R` to rewrite HMS files from 2005-2010 with the gap-filled densities and associated flags.

 ### Updates
-* August 2024: replaced FIRMS with the HMS fire product for the active fires layer on the app
+* August 2024: replaced FIRMS with the HMS fire product for the active fires layer on the app, update MODIS burned area layer from Collection 6 to 6.1
 * July 2024: added VIIRS active fires to app; there seems to be some issues with recent active fire images in the Earth Engine / FIRMS dataset
 * September 2023: uploaded gap-filled HMS polygons from 2005-2010 and added related code; added ancillary code for preprocessing; added note about evaluation of the HMS smoke product on the app
 * July 2023: updated R code to process HMS from rgdal to sf, code is now more inclusive of out-of-bounds polygons and attempts to fix some bad geometries (unclosed rings and out-of-bounds coordinates) but excludes polygons with crossed edges as sf cannot fix them; added QA flags; added jump to latest button